Fixitfetish/fpga_potpourri/doc/cplxlib/_readme_cplx.md

 ============

 The complex package "CPLX_PKG" includes basic types, functions and procedures for complex integer arithmetic that are used for e.g. digital signal processing.
-It supports FPGA developers to handle complex data streams and pipelines in an easier and quicker way using a common complex data interface.
+A common complex data interface supports FPGA developers to handle complex data streams and pipelines in an easier and quicker way.
-The package is based on the IEEE "numeric_std" package and also needs the "ieee_extension" package that includes the required additional "signed" arithmetic and comes with this package.
+The package is based on the IEEE "numeric_std" package and also needs the "ieee_extension" package that includes the required additional "signed" arithmetic features.
 The CPLX_PKG is available for VHDL-1993 and VHDL-2008.
 While the VHDL-1993 variant has limitations and might need to be extended manually the VHDL-2008 variant has the full flexibility in terms of supported bit resolution.
 Both variants have been developed to be more or less compatible.

 The main interface base type is the complex record "CPLX" which includes the most common signals required for pipelining and streaming of complex data.